 When requesting edits, tell the writer exactly why their submission didn’t meet your needs and which changes need to be made in order for the content to be accepted.
 Remember, writers are not required to complete an edit request, so it’s important to make sure your requests are organized, descriptive, and reasonable.

 You may also be wondering how many edit requests can you make for each post.
 You’re allowed to do multiple rounds of edit requests, but we recommend that you keep it to 3 or less, or consider the next alternative...

 When Should I Decline A Submission?

 If the content you've received is completely unworkable, does not pertain to your business, or you anticipate changes taking more than three rounds of edits to fix, then (and only then) is when you should decline it.

 How Do I Decline A Submission?

 If you've decided to decline a submission, you can do so by clicking the red “Decline” button located underneath the title and next to the “Request Edits” button:

-Use the comment box that follows to state exactly why you are declining the submission.
+Use the check boxes and comment box that follows to state exactly why you are declining the submission.
 Other writers can read these comments, and if you are very specific about why you didn't like a certain piece of content, other writers will be careful to avoid these mistakes.

 This is essential information to help our writers improve on content for you in the future.

 1. Although we’d like to deliver perfect content every time, we want to set the expectation that you will have to do light editing of each submission before it's publish-ready.

 2. When in doubt, send for edits.
 The writer will work with you and appreciates your feedback.
 We don’t want you to have to request any more than three revisions, if possible.

 3. Decline only if the submission is completely unworkable, does not pertain to your business, or you anticipate changes taking more than three rounds of revisions to fix.
 But please note that high declination rates may discourage writers from writing for you.